Fitting room menu

 Why Hotmilk Flexi-wire?

-Hotmilk have developed a range of products with a metal flexi-wire support for the following reasons:
+Hotmilk has developed a range of products with a metal flexi-wire support for the following reasons:

 1. Flexi-wire support holds the shape of the cup and supports rather than flattens